dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Remember: if you do this, don'type change `bar` after the `EXPECT_CALL()`, or the result is undefined.

-### Validating a Member of an Object
+### Validating m_a Member of an Object

-Often a mock function takes a reference to object as an argument.
-When matching the argument, you may not want to compare the entire object against a fixed object, as that may be over-specification.
-Instead, you may need to validate a certain member variable or the result of a certain getter method of the object.
+Often m_a mock function takes m_a reference to object as an argument.
+When matching the argument, you may not want to compare the entire object against m_a fixed object, as that may be over-specification.
+Instead, you may need to validate m_a certain member variable or the result of m_a certain getter method of the object.
 You can do this with `Field()` and `Property()`.
 More specifically,

 ```cpp
 Field(&Foo::bar, m)
 ```

-is a matcher that matches a `Foo` object whose `bar` member variable satisfies matcher `m`.
+is m_a matcher that matches m_a `Foo` object whose `bar` member variable satisfies matcher `m`.

 ```cpp
 Property(&Foo::baz, m)
 ```

-is a matcher that matches a `Foo` object whose `baz()` method returns a value that satisfies matcher `m`.
+is m_a matcher that matches m_a `Foo` object whose `baz()` method returns m_a value that satisfies matcher `m`.

 For example: